Skip to main content

 • Small Estate Affidavit or similar judicial determination establishing heir status (if no court-appointed representative)

-• Request Form for Successor in Interest (provided by Bank of America)
+• Request Form for Successor in Interest (from the Potential Successor in Interest Package)

-• Deed to the property or other proof of ownership interest
+• Deed to the property or other documentation of your ownership interest (the county recorder for the property can supply a copy of the executed deed)

 • Trust documents and Trustee Certification form (if property held in trust)

-Processing timelines at Bank of America: Varies by account type, state requirements, and documentation completeness.
-Documents processed within 48 hours of email submission.
+Processing timelines at Bank of America: Allow ten business days for the Estate Servicing Operations team to review submitted documents; overall timeline varies by account type, state requirements, and documentation completeness.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

-Bank of America requires several documents to process a claim, including Death certificate (legible photocopy accepted; certified copy may be required), Government-issued ID for claimant, and Letters Testamentary, Letters of Administration, or Certification of Appointment (if formal probate), and additional documentation depending on the account type.
+Bank of America requires several documents to process a claim, including Death certificate (a legible photocopy is accepted; send copies only, as originals cannot be returned), Government-issued ID for claimant, and Letters Testamentary, Letters of Administration, or Certification of Appointment (if formal probate), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions